AAMUBulldogs/yurik-instgram/README.md

 # Project 3 - *InstagramCodepath*

-**SylensInstagram** is a photo sharing app similar to Instagram but using Parse as its backend.
+**YurikInstagram** is a photo sharing app similar to Instagram but using Parse as its backend.

 Time spent: **48** hours spent in total